BeatriceNjeriMwangi/BeatriceNjeriMwangi/README.md

 - 📫 How to reach me **bbeatricemwangi@gmail.com**

-- ⚡ Fun fact **I am fast learner and adapt well to all environments.**
+- ⚡ Fun fact **I am a fast learner and adapt well in all environments.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">